mohammeddahhani/Multi-Layer-Tracing-Tool-ML2T/README.md

 - Use `file -> Export specified Packets ...` to save the resulting filtered trafic to a new file.

 # Usage
-`./extract capture.pcap` To extract necessary data.
+Use `./extract capture.pcap` to extract necessary information from the pcap file.

 For plotting:
+- `python plot.py --h`
-- `python plot.py --to-segs` to plot mac frames and their associated block ack that encapsulate TCP segments
+- `python plot.py --encap-segs` to plot mac frames and their associated block ack that encapsulate TCP segments
-- or `python plot.py --to-acks` to plot mac frames and their associated block ack that encapsulate TCP acks
+- or `python plot.py --encap-acks` to plot mac frames and their associated block ack that encapsulate TCP acks

 The following variables in `plot.py` can be used to shift the TCP or MAC traffic in order to have one close to the other:
 - `tcp_shift`